 What to do in Huntsville: By Category

-Lets go over what to do in Huntsville by different activity types.
-We will explore what to do in Hunstville for history lovers, nature lovers, pet owners, and artist!
+Let's go over what to do in Huntsville by different activity types.
+We will explore what to do in Hunstville for history lovers, nature lovers, pet owners, and artists!

-If you are a history nerd and wondering what to do in Huntsville, then you have came to the right city!
+If you are a history nerd and wondering what to do in Huntsville, then you have come to the right city!

 Over 30 historic military vehicles and tableaus, artifacts, and other memorabilia dating back to the Revolutionary War, are displayed in the U.S. Veterans Memorial Museum.
 The museum is committed to helping American military men and women achieve their achievements.